transcom/mymove-docs/docs/adrs/0076-partial-update-patches.md

 }
 ```

 MTOShipments are an example of a case in which the back-end is not prepared to handle partial updates or intentionally setting fields to null.
-At the handler (e.g. the ghcapi UpdateMTOShipmentHandler[todo: add link]), the payload (which may contain nullable types) is converted to an MTOShipment model[todo: add link], and during this conversion any information that distinguishes between missing fields and null fields is lost.
+At the handler (e.g. the ghcapi [UpdateMTOShipmentHandler](https://github.com/transcom/mymove/blob/de9148371427ba348e94439b4acb766f05013797/pkg/handlers/ghcapi/mto_shipment.go#L284)), the payload (which may contain nullable types) is converted to an [MTOShipment model](https://github.com/transcom/mymove/blob/de9148371427ba348e94439b4acb766f05013797/pkg/handlers/ghcapi/internal/payloads/payload_to_model.go#L309), and during this conversion any information that distinguishes between missing fields and null fields is lost.

-Furthermore, the MTOShipmentUpdater service[todo: add link] that is called from the handler further obfuscates things.
+Furthermore, the [MTOShipmentUpdater service](https://github.com/transcom/mymove/blob/de9148371427ba348e94439b4acb766f05013797/pkg/services/mto_shipment/mto_shipment_updater.go) that is called from the handler further obfuscates things.
 It fetches the existing MTOShipment from the database and sets fields in that struct based on which fields in the payload model are null[todo: add link].
 Since at this point both omitted fields and intentionally-null fields from the payload are all represented as null, these fields simply are all not updated.

 ## Proposal: Introduce a new struct that serves between the handler and service layers and broadcasts intent.